Three Ways to Improve Outbound Lead Generation with Analytics

 The first step to improving outbound lead generation is to better understand pipeline activity.

-An analytical approach can help sales managers to create efficiencies in sales rep activities, leading to improved lead generation outcomes.
+Here’s how this understanding can help sales managers to create a more efficient process for sales reps, leading to improved lead generation outcomes.

 Three areas where analytics can make the pipeline more efficient: